benchmarko/LocoBasic/README.md

 ### Variable Types

+- case does not matter (strict mode: must start with lower case)
 - Usually number
 - Use `$` to denote a string variable
   - Variable markers like `!` and `%` are **not supported**